MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 *Released May 2023*

-Briefly, some of the new features are: CMake script debugging, built-in support for High Level Shading Language (HLSL), an Unreal Engine Log viewer, initial support for C++20 in C++/CLI projects, VCPKG is now added by default, and some C++23 standard library features for ranges.
-To see a full list of new features added to the standard library, see the [STL changelog](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-176).
+A partial list of new features includes: CMake script debugging, built-in support for High Level Shading Language (HLSL), an Unreal Engine Log viewer, initial support for C++20 in C++/CLI projects, VCPKG is now added by default, and some C++23 standard library features for ranges.

 | For more information about | See |
 |---|---|